Information for parents

 - While a routine physical exam is not required by the University of Iowa, many parents choose to have this done before their student leaves for college.
 Athletics and health science colleges have their own requirements for physical exams and/or health statements.

-- Make sure your student knows his or her health history: Medical history form If your student has a chronic or recurrent health problem, send a summary letter from your local physician with your student.
-Ask your student to schedule a get-acquainted visit with a Student Health Service provider at which time, that summary letter can be turned in and discussed.
+- Make sure your student knows his or her health history.
+If your student has a chronic or recurrent health problem, send a summary letter from your local physician with your student.
+Ask your student to schedule a get-acquainted visit with a Student Health & Wellness provider at which time, that summary letter can be turned in and discussed.